 The Colorado Trust recognizes the untapped potential in Colorado communities to address even the most difficult health equity issues.
-As one way to provide tools and resources and help communities realize this potential, The Colorado Trust funds Community Leaders in Health Equity (CLHE).
-CLHE is an intensive equity and health equity leadership training and development program designed for people living in Colorado who are impacted by multiple forms of oppression and health inequities.
-The program is devised and implemented by Transformative Alliances LLC, a Denver-based anti-oppression and equity consulting organization.
+As one way to provide tools and resources and help communities realize this potential, The Colorado Trust funded Community Leaders in Health Equity (CLHE).
+CLHE was an intensive equity and health equity leadership training and development program designed for people living in Colorado who are impacted by multiple forms of oppression and health inequities.
+The program was devised and implemented by Transformative Alliances LLC, a Denver-based anti-oppression and equity consulting organization.

-Community Leaders in Health Equity is composed of three elements:
+Community Leaders in Health Equity was composed of three elements:

 Community Leaders in Health Equity

-More than 90 residents from across the state participate in a free 18-month education and leadership training program and curriculum focused on equity and health equity, to build their capacity to improve their communities.
-To ensure that program participants have the necessary backing to complete the program, they are supported and coordinated by dedicated grantee organizations in their region.
+More than 90 residents from across the state participated in a free 18-month education and leadership training program and curriculum focused on equity and health equity, to build their capacity to improve their communities.
+To ensure that program participants had the necessary backing to complete the program, they were supported and coordinated by dedicated grantee organizations in their region.

-Participants who complete CLHE and wish to continue their learning are invited to apply to participate in a second iteration of the program.
-The continuing track focuses on transformative organizing and concrete skill building, as well as deepening the equity and health equity analysis established in CLHE so that participants are equipped to advocate for equity and health equity at a community level.
+Participants who completed CLHE and wished to continue their learning were invited to apply to participate in a second iteration of the program.
+The continuing track focused on transformative organizing and concrete skill building, as well as deepening the equity and health equity analysis established in CLHE so that participants were equipped to advocate for equity and health equity at a community level.

 Speaker Series and Associated Community Events

-Formatted to parallel key aspects of the Health Equity Learning Series, the speaker series features presenters who help to increase knowledge and awareness of specific equity and health equity issues.
-These presentations are recorded, then featured in professionally facilitated events hosted by communities across Colorado.
+Formatted to parallel key aspects of the Health Equity Learning Series, the speaker series featured presenters who helped to increase knowledge and awareness of specific equity and health equity issues.
+These presentations were recorded, then featured in professionally facilitated events hosted by communities across Colorado.